 , Merit Selection

 A column in the Holland Sentinel opines about the state of Michigan courts.
 Four years ago, Michigan was ranked last in a grading of the nation’s supreme courts conducted by the University of Chicago Law School.
-Michigan’s ranking was partly a reflection of its lack of judicial independence.
+Michigan’s ranking was partly a reflection of its lack

 In response to the court’s poor perception, a Michigan Judicial Selection Task Force was created.
 The bipartisan task force was made up of more than 20 respected residents of the state and set out to identify the problems plaguing Michigan’s judicial system and solutions to address those issues.
 The group’s report is out now, and the results are striking.